 LP-E12 battery powers the Canon EOS M50 and EOS M50 Mark II cameras.
 But, the new model EOS M50 Mark II has better battery optimization as with this camera, you can capture 275 frames, but with M50, you can capture only 235 frames.

 The Canon Company ensures a one-year warranty with limitations.
-If you use the camera roughly and cause any damages, the company won’t provide you the repairing service free of cost.
+If you use the camera roughly and cause any damage, the company won’t provide you with the repairing service free of cost.
 Otherwise, you will get this warranty service.

 As you can see, Canon EOS M50 and Canon EOS M50 Mark II have unique features.
 But, we recommend you to choose the Canon EOS M50 Mark II, as this camera has powerful battery life, live streaming, and many other upgraded features at an affordable budget.

-Frequently Asked Questions about Canon EOS M50 and EOS M50 Mark II:
+Frequently Asked Questions about Canon M50 vs M50 Mark II

 Yes, this camera has 5-axis image stabilization, which will help you to capture sharp images.